hugotsao/hugo-portfolio-react/work-experience.md

 *Dec2012 -Jul 2014 : Arlington,Virginia*
 * Implemented Android app to control webcam using Node.js and ApacheCordova
-* Builtwordpress plugins using php for company website
+* Built wordpress plugins using php for company website